 For stays of up to 90 days per 180 days these individuals require a Schengen visa, given that they do not take up employment.
 Visa D are national visa, which entitle the holder of the visa to stay for a period from 90 days up to six months in Austria.
 It can be issued for single or multiple entry.
 Nevertheless, a visa does not entitle you to take up employment.

 Schengen visas have to be applied for at the relevant Austrian Representation (embassy, consulate) which is competent for the residency of the applicant.

 Due to bi- and multilateral agreements, nationals of certain states (e.g. United States, Australia, Canada, Japan) are visa-exempt, if they stay in Austria for a maximum period of 90 days and do not take up employment.
-Find a list of visa-exempt states and further information at the website of the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.
+Find a list of visa-exempt states and further information at the website of the Austrian Federal Ministry for European and International Affairs.

 Nationals of the European Economic Area (EEA) and Switzerland do not require a residence permit for staying in the Republic of Austria for a period of three months.
 This right is independent from any economic activity in Austria.